hibahmad30/ActiveDirectoryMigration/README.md

 <h2>Create the Active Directory Server:</h2>

 <p align="center">
-We will begin by navigating to the Azure portal and spinning-up a virtual machine to host the AD server on.
-This involves creating a Resource Group to manage the resources we will be provisioning, naming the virtual machine instance, selecting the Windows Server 2019 image. and defining the login credentials for the Windows Server administrative account.
-The following link provides an overview of how to create a virtual machine in Azure:<br /><br />https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal<br />
+We'll start by accessing the Azure portal to set up a virtual machine for hosting the Active Directory (AD) server.
+This process includes several steps such as creating a Resource Group to manage the resources we will be provisioning, naming the virtual machine instance, selecting the Windows Server 2019 image, and defining the login credentials for the Windows Server administrative account.
+The following link provides an overview of how to create a virtual machine in Azure:</b>
+For a detailed guide on creating a virtual machine in Azure, refer to the following link: https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal
  <br/>
  <br/>
 <img src="https://i.imgur.com/wOCjWl1.png" alt="Provision Windows Server VM"/>